Cardioversion is the delivery of an electric shock to the chest through electrodes or paddles. The shock is given to correct a dangerous heart rhythm.

 - Damage to the heart muscle

-- Blood clots introduced into your circulation, leading to such complications as stroke or damage to your organs
+- Blood clots introduced into your circulation, leading to such complications as a stroke or organ damage

 - Burning or irritation to the skin of the chest where the paddles or electrodes are applied